Education

 Quality Education Vs Accreditation

 Value Education is a much-debated and discussed subject in the plethora of education in India.
 Of course, the main purpose of any education will indeed go with Value orientation.
 More concentration on Value education has been given at the primary and secondary level of school education than in higher education in India.
 Values could be effectively imparted to young minds rather than to mature ones.
-It may be the important reason for this prime importance given at the school level.
+It may be the reason for this importance given at the school level.
+There are so many modules designed with the help of agencies like NCERT and others for effectively imparting the value of education to school students.
+In this context, many innovative educational practices are being identified by experts.
+Many recent experiments and studies have been conducted on the effectiveness of teaching value education at the school level.
+Some schools have very innovative and radical course designs to impart the values.

 Quality Education Vs Accreditation 1

-Effective teaching practices in imparting value education ranges from storytelling, exhibitions, skits, one-act play, and group discussions to various other formats.
+Effective teaching practices in imparting value education range from storytelling, exhibitions, skits, one-act play, and group discussions to various other formats.
 Educationists have evolved new methods to create an effective learning sphere.
-The usage of electronic gadgets also gains importance in the teaching-learning practices of value education.
-But at the higher education level, due to various reasons, the importance given to value education is not as much as it is given at the school level.
+Electronic gadgets also gain importance in the teaching-learning practices of value education.
+But at the higher education level, due to various reasons, the priority given to value education is not as much as it is provided at the school level.
 The curriculum and the teaching methods also could be subjected to scrutiny.
 Colleges are indeed meant for a kind of specialization in some field of education.

-But in the Indian social context, the youth require direction and counseling at this stage.
-They have been exposed to various challenges at this stage which demands the intervention of educationists for his/her betterment.
-His/her character building also strengthens at this juncture.
-Students’ perceptions of various life factors and events are getting shaped at this stage.
-On the whole, they evolve their own philosophy of life.
+But in the Indian social context, the youth require direction and counseling.
+They have been exposed to various challenges at this stage, which demands the intervention of educationists for their betterment.
+Their character building also strengthens at this juncture.
+Students’ perceptions of multiple life factors and events are shaped at this stage.
+On the whole, they evolved their philosophy of life.

 READ MORE :